FlyN-Nick/advancedML/Data analysis plans.md

 	3. Byte pair encoding, tokenization, and padding.
 	4. GAN, RNN for the generator, RNN for the discriminator.
 	5. Human evaluation would be used as validation.
-	6. People could be tricked into believing the author actually wrote the fake tweet.
+	6. People could be tricked into believing the author actually wrote the fake tweet, could be used for impersonation.

 3. A company would like to be able to predict the next months’ sales for each of its products.
 You have a dataset that the company has collected for many years, with data for a particular product on a particular month in each row.
 Each row contains the number of sales for the month, the number of sales from the previous month, the average rating (1-5) of the product in the previous month, the number of reviews in the previous month, the product type (e.g. “toaster”, “coffee maker”, “rice cooker”), its price the previous month, and its price for the current month.
 	1. Regression.